justin2004/weblog/DRAFTS/fused_edges/README.md

 schema:trackingUrl fuses together `hasTracking` and `url`

-schema:codeRepository fuses together `hasCodeRepository` and `url` etc.
+schema:codeRepository fuses together `hasCodeRepository` and `url`

+etc.

-If you run that same query with `schema:Place` you can see many fused properties as well.
+If you run that same query with `schema:Place` (instead of `schema:URL`) you can see many more fused properties.
+Maybe I'll do another post where I catalog all the fused properties in Schema.org.

+If you find yourself in the position of building an ontology (the T-box) then remember that the object properties you create will shape the way domain modelers think about decomposing their data.
+An ontology with generic and composable object properties, such as [Gist](https://github.com/semanticarts/gist), encourages domain modlers to use points of articulation in their graphs.
+You can always later define object properties that build upon the more primitive and composable object properties but once you start fusing edges it could be hard to reel it in.

 That's the end of this blog post.
 Please consider not using fused edges and instead use an ontology that encourages the thoughtful use of points (nodes) of articulation!